 The number of Americans with visual impairment or blindness in the United States is expected to double to more than 8 million by 2050.
 As the number of people who are blind or with low-vision grows so, too, does the need to make visual content more accessible.
 Audio description narration, which describes a video’s visual elements, is one way to do this.
-This service is available in theaters, cinemas, travel tours, and on television and streaming media.
+This descriptive video service is available in theaters, cinemas, travel tours, and on television and streaming media.

 As with captions, which now are used by people who are hearing and deaf alike, the popularity of audio description is expanding beyond its original audience.
 This feature also caters to a world of multi-tasking TV watchers who want to understand action on TV without focusing solely on the video.
 VITAC provides audio description for: